getodk/docs/odkx-src/build-app.rst

   5. The *settings* worksheet should have the :th:`setting_name`, :th:`value`, :th:`display.title.text` headers.

-  6. The rows shoud look like the example below:
+  6. The rows should look like the example below:

     .. list-table:: *settings* worksheet
       :header-rows: 1